nodemailer/mailparser/README.md

 Attachment objects include `length` property which is the length of the attachment in bytes and `checksum` property which is md5 hash of the file.

+### Running tests

+You need to have nodeunit installed for running tests

+    nodeunit test/run_tests.js

+There aren't many tests yet but basics should be covered

 ## License